freeipa/freeipa/workshop.rst

 You can configure many kinds of applications to rely on FreeIPA's centralised authentication, including web applications.
-In this module you will configure the Apache web server to use Kerberos authentication to authenticate user, PAM to enforce HBAC rules and ``mod_lookup_identity`` to populate the request environment with user attributes.
+In this module you will configure the Apache web server to use Kerberos authentication to authenticate users, PAM to enforce HBAC rules, and ``mod_lookup_identity`` to populate the request environment with user attributes.